kdgregory/log4j-aws-appenders/README.md

 has in some cases meant that I write internal implementations for functions that are found in common libraries (including my own).

-Note that tests introduce their own dependencies.
-All are available from Maven Central, and will be marked as `test` scope in the POM.

 ## Building